 3.2.3 Bongo Larval Condition Tows - A larval condition tow is conducted to obtain live larvae.
-The 60-cm Bongo will be equipped with either 333-μm or 505-μm mesh nets, flow meters, and taped cod-ends so that water and organism are retained.
+The 60-cm Bongo will be equipped with either 333-μm or 505-μm mesh nets, flow meters, and taped PVC mesh cod-ends so that organisms are retained.
 The gear is launched by the ship's Survey Technician and a scientist on watch.
-The mesh size will be selected by the Chief Scientist and depend upon the time of field collections, larval size, amount of algae, etc.
+The mesh size will be selected by the Chief Scientist and depend upon the time of field collections, larval size, amount of algae, etc. All gear will be provided by the scientific party.